Velaha/Scala/week_3/09_TypeClass/README.md

 ### 1) Need converter

 Based on the `trait Converter`, implement implicits converters.
-Converter defined an exchange between two currencies with a fixed rate (in our case).
+Converter defined one exchange between two currencies with a fixed rate (in our case).

 ### 2) Fill Bank trait implementation